 The downside?
 Size and weight are, of course, an issue.
 However there’s nothing to say that large toys need to be handheld – toys like the Doxy can be placed on a bed or chair rather than held while you’re using them.

 If you’re struggling with this, don’t panic!
-Our intrepid PULSE II SOLO correspondent, Andrew Gurza, has written a fantastic first-person account of using the toy, with help from one of his carers:
+Our intrepid PULSE SOLO ESSENTIAL correspondent, Andrew Gurza, has written a fantastic first-person account of using the toy, with help from one of his carers:

 “I remember feeling annoyed that the guybrator hadn’t worked for me, not because the toy itself was inaccessible, but because of all the extra requirements I had to be able to even use it.
 That said, I wasn’t discouraged by this experience, but rather determined to get off on my own terms using the guybrator at some point… the rush and exhilaration of self-pleasure would again be mine.”